 Surrey runs a comprehensive recruitment, training and certification programme to meet your Referee needs.

-This year Surrey Rugby has launched the Surrey Referees Group for all club referees.
+Surrey Rugby has a Surrey Referees Group for all club referees.

-The Surrey Referees Group, which will work in partnership with the London Society of Rugby Football Union Referees (LSRFUR), will have the following Terms of Reference:
+The Surrey Referees Group, works in partnership with the London Society of Rugby Football Union Referees (LSRFUR), and has the following Terms of Reference:

 London Society Training Officers

 Surrey Rugby Cluster Referee Managers - Sean Wickes (Chobham), Matthew Hopkins (Old Emmanuel), Steve Smith (Effingham and Leatherhead) , and James Stremes (Old Whitgiftians)

 Regular cluster group meetings will be held throughout the season at clubs, please see the Surrey Rugby website calendar for more details

 All referees who have successfully undergone ELRA stages 1 and 2, and who are members of a Surrey club will automatically be eligible to become a Surrey Referee as will all existing club referees.

 Surrey clubs which have a mini/ youth section must have a Club Referee Coordinator (CRefC).

 This role is of paramount importance to the success of this group.
 At present in some clubs, the Club Coaching Coordinator (CCC) and the Club Referee Coordinator are the same person but these two roles must now be filled by appropriately trained persons.
 The CRefC must be an experienced referee and will have undergone a Surrey CRefC accreditation awareness day, or will have been briefed by their cluster manager.
 The CRefC will be responsible for the referee accreditation process within the club.